Bootpatch-SLR

 The current BPSLR prototype randomizes most of task_struct.
 Some fields remain fixed.
 These fixed fields are required where the current compiler instrumentation must preserve compile-time evaluability, matching the fixed-field restriction described in the SPSLR architecture documentation.

 BPSLR reuses the SPSLR pipeline almost entirely.
-The existing pinpoint and patchcompile components are used unchanged, including compiler instrumentation, dependency tracking, and metadata generation.
-Only the selfpatch stage is adapted to the Linux kernel environment, where an early boot-time patching step applies the selected randomized layout before randomized structures are used during normal kernel execution.
+The existing pinpoint plugin is used unchanged, including compiler instrumentation, dependency tracking, and metadata generation.
+Of the selfpatch stage, only a small portion is adapted to the Linux kernel environment, where an early boot-time patching step applies the selected randomized layout before randomized structures are used during normal kernel execution.

 BPSLR has successfully booted into Ubuntu 24.04 using a custom Linux 6.12 kernel built from an almost-default Ubuntu kernel configuration for that release.
 The prototype currently demonstrates successful early boot and userspace startup with runtime-randomized kernel structure layouts, serving as an initial proof of feasibility for the approach.